microsoftgraph/msgraph-sample-office-addin/tutorial/03-register-app.md

 1. Select the following permissions, then select **Add permissions**.

+    - **offline_access** - this will allow the app to refresh access tokens when they expire.
     - **Calendars.ReadWrite** - this will allow the app to read and write to the user's calendar.
     - **MailboxSettings.Read** - this will allow the app to get the user's time zone from their mailbox settings.